Evil XML with two encodings

 UTF-16

-There are two types of UTF-16: UTF-16BE and UTF-16LE (Big-endian / Little-endian).
+There are two types of UTF-16: UTF-16BE and UTF-16LE (big-endian / little-endian).
 They have a different order of bytes.

-Big-endian is a “natural” order of bytes like in the arabic numerals.
+Big-endian is a “natural” order of bytes like in the Arabic numerals.
+Little-endian is an inverse order of bytes.
+It’s used in x86-64 and is more common for computers.

 Some examples of encoding symbols in UTF-16BE and UTF-16LE:

-How do parsers detect an encoding
+How do parsers detect encoding

-Parsers detect an encoding in four ways:
+According to the XML specification, parsers detect encoding in four ways:

-Specifying an encoding in WebDav protocol
+Specifying the encoding of the document in the WebDav protocol

-Byte Order Mark (BOM)
+By reading Byte Order Mark (BOM)

-Most popular encodings and their BOM
+Most popular encodings and their BOMs

 BOM only works at the beginning of the document.
 In the middle a BOM will be read as a special space.

-By the first symbols of the document
+By first symbols of document

-From XML declaration
+By XML declaration

 <?xml version="1.0" encoding="UTF-8"?>

-An “XML Declaration” is a string that can be written at the beginning of the document.
+An XML declaration is a special string that can be written at the beginning of the document.
 A parser understands the version of the document’s standard by this string.

 <?xml version="1.0" encoding="ISO-8859-1" ?>